 (9) The chancellors/vice presidents at the respective universities have recommended the approval of promotions in academic rank and changes in tenure status in accordance with the attached lists.
+(Lists are filed with the secretary of the Board for record.)
 These changes will be effective at the beginning of the 2019-2020 appointment year.